Single Agent Dynamics

 Rust makes 4 assumptions to make the problem tractable:

-- First order Markow process of $\epsilon$
+- First order Markow process of

-- Conditional independence of $\epsilon_t | s_t$ from $\epsilon_{t-1}$ and $s_{t-1}$
+- Conditional independence of

-- Independence of $\epsilon_t$ from $s_t$
+from and - Independence of

-- Logit distribution of $\epsilon$
+from - Logit distribution of

 Assumption 1